chromaui/chromatic-docs/snapshots.md

 <details>
 <summary>Where are my images and fonts?</summary>

 Make sure your resource hosts are reliably fast.
-When possible serve resources staticly via Storybook or use a dedicated service.
+When possible serve resources statically via Storybook or use a dedicated service.
 Learn more about [resource loading in Chromatic](resource-loading).

 If your resources are behind a firewall, whitelist our domain so we can load your resources.